 Ready to hit the road?
 For some people, that’s where the journey starts.
 You might be working with drivers out on deliveries, helping to load and unload, fill in the paperwork, keep on top of orders and of course find your way to the next delivery.
 Or you might be behind the wheel yourself.

-At more senior levels you might be planning out logistics operations, dealing with suppliers and passengers, or managing other people.
-You’ll need to keep on top of your workload, arrive on time and build a good relationship with colleagues – but then all of those things mean being good at logistics anyway, so you should have no trouble…
+At more senior levels you might be planning out logistics operations, dealing with suppliers and passengers or managing other people.
+Or you could be developing and maintaining software and apps that help the network run smoothly.
+You’ll need to keep on top of your workload, arrive on time and build a good relationship with colleagues – but then all of those things mean being good at logistics anyway, so you should have no trouble….

 Transport and logistics is really all about making connections and paying attention to detail.
 So if you’re good at organising things, have a mind that enjoys solving problems and working with other people to get things done – basically, if you love it when a plan comes together – then you’ll probably get on well working in this sector.
 And you’ll know that you’re playing your part in making the world go round.